-1 Special Brown Trout Management Waters: South Pond (Quacumquasit), Brookfield, .
+1 Special Brown Trout Management Waters: South Pond (Quacumquasit), Brookfield, daily bag may have no more than 1 Brown trout (minimum length of 15”).

-2 Major Trout Rivers: Childs River (Falmouth, Mashpee), Coonamesset River, Deerfield River, East Branch Swift River, East and West Branches Tully River, East Branch Ware River, Farmington River, Green River (Colrain), Green River (Great Barrington), Jones River (Kingston, Plympton), Ipswich River, Mashpee River, Millers River, Nissitissit River, North River (Colrain), Parker River, Quaboag River, Quinebaug River, Quinapoxit River, Santuit River, Scorton Creek, Seven Mile River, Shawsheen River, Squannacook River, Stillwater River, Swift River (Winsor Dam to Ware River, except as posted), Ware River, West Branch North River, Westfield River (all branches).
+2 Exclusive of the areas set forth in 321 CMR 4.01(2)(j), in the area from the confluence of the East and West Branches of the Housatonic River in Pittsfield to the Connecticut border in Sheffield, the total daily creel (January 1st through December 31st) shall not exceed one trout (minimum length of 20”).

-3 Exclusive of the areas set forth in 321 CMR 4.01(2)(j), in the area from the confluence of the East and West Branches of the Housatonic River in Pittsfield to the Connecticut border in Sheffield, the total daily creel (January 1st through December 31st) shall not exceed one trout (minimum length of 20 inches).
+3 Exclusive of the areas set forth in 321 CMR 4.01(2).

 : continued